theupdateframework/taps/tap8.md

 Where ROLE, KEYID, KEY, and THRESHOLD are as defined in the original tuf spec.
 The value of ROLE has to be the same as the role for the delegation.
 The value of THRESHOLD is its new value.
-PREV_FILENAME is the name of the previous rotate file in the chain, or the empty string if this is the first rotate file for this role.
+VERSION is the integer version number of rotate files for this role.
+Version numbers MUST increase by exactly 1 from the previous rotate file for this role.
 The keys specify the new valid keys and associated key ids (which may be a subset or superset of the old ones).
-A rotate file does _not_ contain an expiration date, it is meant to be signed once and never modified.
+A rotate file does _not_ contain an expiration date, as it is meant to be signed once and never modified.
 The rotate file has to be signed with an old threshold of old keys.
+All keys in a rotation chain, other than a chain that has a rotation to null, should be securely stored.

-The rotate file will go into a repository in a 'rotate' folder that contains all rotate files for the repository.
-These files will be listed in snapshot metadata for the repository so that the client can verify that they recieve all current rotate files.
+The rotate file will go into a 'rotate' folder on the repository that contains all rotate files for the repository.
+These files will be listed in snapshot metadata for the repository so that the client can verify that they receive all current rotate files.
+The files listed in snapshot SHOULD contain a hash in order to ensure that an attacker that later compromises previously trusted keys cannot replace a rotate file.
+If a rotate file listed in snapshot for a role is not found, the user MUST act as if the role's metadata is not signed with a valid threshold of keys.

 Let's consider a motivating example, project foo is delegated to Alice.
 Alice's computer with the key material got stolen, but the disk was encrypted.
-To be safe, she decides to get her key from her backup and roll over her key to a fresh one.
-To do that, she creates a file `foo.rotate.ID.PREV`.
+To be safe, she decides to get her key from her backup and rotate her key to a fresh one.
+To do that, she creates a file `foo.rotate.VERSION`.
 This file contains her new key, a threshold of 1, and is signed with her old key.
 She signs her targets file with the new key, and uploads both the rotate file and the freshly signed targets file to the repository.

-The first filename suffix, referred as `ID` above and below, is the hex representation of the SHA256 hash of the concatenation (using "." as separator) of the KEYIDs (in ascending lexical order), and the old threshold value, encoded decimal as ASCII (0x31 for 1, 0x32 for 2, 0x31 0x30 for 10).
+The filename suffix, referred as `VERSION` above and below, is the same as the VERSION listed in the metadata.

-The second suffix, referred to as 'PREV' is a SHA256 hash of the previous rotate file, or the empty string if there is no previous rotate file.
-This prevents rotation cycles.

 The existing delegation to Alice's old key is still valid.
-The client will start with this delegation and look for rotation files to determine the current set of trusted keys.
+The client will start with this delegation and look for rotate files to determine the current set of trusted keys.
+They will see `foo.rotate.1` and discover Alice's new key.

-If the delegation is changed to include her new key, it will also be valid.
-Any old rotate files for this role should be deleted and removed from snapshot on the next snapshot key rotation.
-The client will determine the correct rotate file to begin the chain using the set of keys in the delegation for the role as the `ID`.
+If the delegation is changed to Alice's new key, it should use a new role name to over-rule any existing rotate files.
+Any old rotate files for the old role should be deleted and removed from snapshot on the next snapshot key rotation.
+The client will determine the correct rotate file for the new role by starting from VERSION 1.

 ## Client workflow

-A client who wants to install foo now fetches Alice's targets file, and during verification looks for a file named `foo.rotate.ID.PREV` in the rotate folder, ID and PREV are explained above using Alice's old keyid.
+A client who wants to install foo now fetches Alice's targets file and will determine the set of trusted keys for this role as follows.
+The client will start with the keys listed in the delegation as trusted keys for this role.
-The client sees the file, fetches it and verifies this rotate file using the public key from the delegation.
+The client will then look for all files that begin with `rotate/foo.rotate` in the snapshot metadata.
+The client will process these in version order (ie starting with `rotate/foo.rotate.1`, then `rotate/foo.rotate.2` by first checking for this version file in a local cache.
+The client will then fetch the rotate file from remote.
+If the remote file is a rotation to null, and is signed with the currently trusted keys, the client will halt the verification of this metadata and act as if it is unverified when continuing the update process (and look for metadata from the next role in the pre-order depth-first search).
+Otherwise, the client should ensure that the cached file is identical to the remote version.
+The client will then verify the rotate file using the currently trusted public key(s) for this role.
+If a rotate
-The client then looks for a rotate file with the new keyid, repeating until there is no matching rotate file to ensure up to date key information.
-This establishes trust in Alice's new key, and the client can now verify the signature of Alice's targets file using the new key.
-If key data is missing or there is a rotation to null the targets file is invalid and the client will proceed with the update process as if verification for this file failed.
+file is successfully verified, the client will update the set of trusted keys for this role to be the set listed in the rotate files.
+If key data is missing or there is a rotation to null, the targets file is invalid and the client will proceed with the update process as if verification for this role failed (by moving on to another trusted role for this target, or reporting an error to the user).

+This process establishes trust in Alice's new key, and the client can now verify the signature of Alice's targets file using the new key.
+In the case that there are multiple keys for a role, this rotate process can be used to rotate any number of individual keys, or to add or remove keys.
+A role `foo` can be delegated to with keys A, B, and C with a threshold of 2.
+A rotate file can then change the keys for both B and C by creating a rotation to A, D, and E. Another rotate file can then add an additional collaborator by rotating to A, D, E, and F.

+The delegating role should ensure that all previous rotate files are removed when it delegates to a new chain of trust.
+This saves space and simplifies the client search for rotate files.

 ## Timestamp and snapshot rotation